This Competency Exam tests your mastery of the objectives for the courses that make up the Java Fundamentals series:

 The exam is divided into separate parts, one for each course in the Java Fundamentals series.
 Successfully completing all parts of the exam demonstrates your understanding of Java fundamentals and your proficiency in the skills required to code basic Java programs.

-Approximate time to complete all parts of the exam:40 minutes
+Approximate time to complete all parts of the exam:1 hour

 This Competency Exam was designed as a mastery test for the Java Fundamentals series.
 We recommend that you take the exam after you complete the series.
 Alternatively, you can take the corresponding portion of the exam when you complete each course.